hanabi/hanabi.github.io/README.md

 * Thus, for the *Wild & Crazy* variant, a second exception to the *Black 3 and Black 4 Saves* convention is added:
   * if the number clue was required to avoid violating *Good Touch Principle*
 * *Crazy 3 Saves* & *Crazy 4 Saves* do NOT apply to 5-player games; see the "Wild & Crazy 5-Player Alterations" section below.

-### Crazy Black 4 Bluffs

-* This convention applies to the *Wild & Crazy* variant.
-* The *Critical 4 Bluff* convention is deleted in this variant (since it conflicts with *Finesses* using white 4).
-* Even though the *Critical 4 Bluff* is deleted, it is still legal to use a black 4 to bluff.
-However, this MUST be done with color.

 ### Wild & Crazy 5-Player Alterations